 Connect your iPhone with the computer with a USB Cable > Tap the phone icon> Click the Tones category, in the section On My Device > Copy (Ctrl+C) the ringtone file in your computer and paste (Ctrl+V) it to the Tones folder.
 The new ringtone should sync with your iPhone immediately.

 Open Settings > Sounds & Haptics > Ringtone > Find the custom ringtone you made > Select it and set it.

-In this way, you can turn many songs you love into the 30-second audio clips and set it as ringtone on your iPhone.
+In this way, you can turn many songs you love into 30-second audio clips and set them as ringtone on your iPhone.
 But you need to follow the fundamental steps to find the song and change the song’s format, then sync it to iPhone, finally, you can set the ringtone in iPhone.
 A little complicated?
 So, here we provide you another software to make a ringtone.

 1. iPhone comes with ringtones that play for incoming calls, clock alarms, and the clock timer.
 You can also get ringtones by purchasing from songs in the iTunes Store.

 2. If you want to assign a different ringtone from one contact: Open the Contacts > Select a contact > Tap Edit > Ringtone > then choose a ringtone.

 The software is AnyTrans, which is a great helper for all kinds of iOS data management.
 Surely it is also good at making a song as ringtone on iPhone, just like you want.
 Here are some features you may interest in: